 The most memorable stands I have seen have been:

-The common name "limber" refers to the tough, flexible twigs.
+Both the epithet flexilis and the common name "limber" refer to the tough, flexible twigs.
 The seeds are an important food source for rodents and certain birds (Little 1980).

 The fresh-cut wood has the odor of turpentine (Kral 1993).